 4.1 The University’s contribution

-The Activity shall consist of the tasks as per Annex 1 to this Addendum.
+The Activity shall consist of the tasks as per summarized in the Annex 1 of this Addendum.
 In particular, the University shall:

-Perform studies of the mechanical properties of the RRR300 Niobium after cold work and heat treatments as also described in the EDMS document 2061227
+Perform studies of the mechanical properties of the RRR300 Niobium after cold work and heat treatments described in the EDMS document 2061227 v.2.

 The University shall execute its contribution through scientists and associates (students and fellows) at its premises, making use of the University’s facilities for microscopy and mechanical property measurements.